Best holiday rental deals in Majorca

 The Serra de Tramuntana mountain range makes the perfect day trip, and you can explore the ancient castle of La Granja once you're there.
 For those who enjoy a spot of golf, there are several courses on the island where you can spend some quality time on the green.

-Majorca with children: great activities for children in Majorca
+Family holidays: great activities for children in Majorca

-There's plenty to do with the kids when you book your Majorca holiday home.
+There's plenty to do with the kids when you book your Majorca holiday villa.
 The Coves del Drach are a wonderful half-day trip from anywhere on the island.
 The intricate caves lead to an opulent underground lake where you will be treated to a magical light show.
 Aqualand, the largest and arguably best water park in Majorca, is a great day out and the perfect way to stay cool.
 If you don't want to travel to the capital then there's always Western Water Park (Magaluf) and Hidropark (Alcudia).

 Majorca attracts a diverse mix of travellers and caters to all tastes.
 You can party until the sun comes up at one of the many nightclubs littered across the island.
-The variety of the island's nightlife becomes even more accessible when you hire a Majorca holiday home.
+The variety of the island's nightlife becomes even more accessible when you hire a Majorca holiday villa.

 Palma is a great place to explore after dark.
 Jazz Voyeur Club is an excellent choice for those who love live music, and in Palma Bar Cuba Colonial is the perfect evening-night venue for those who want to enjoy sumptuous surroundings without the hefty price tag.
 If wine is your thing, then Restaurante Wineing is your place.
 This serve-yourself wine bar has a great selection of local and international tipples and there's no waiting at the bar.

 The Pirates Adventure is the ultimate evening destination for those travelling with children.
 The show, which includes dinner, is a spectacular display of acrobatics, gymnastics and music, which makes for a swashbuckling evening of fun.